adharshmk96/stk-docs/docs/getting-started/project-structure.md

 # Project Structure

-The philosophy behind this project structure is to parition between different segments such as
+The philosophy behind this project structure is to parition between different segments for modules such as

-- Core : Core data structures and interfaces for each modules.
+- Domain : Core data structures and interfaces for the module.
-- Service : Business logic for each modules
+- Service : Business logic for the module.
-- Storage : Storage implementation for each modules
+- Storage : Storage implementation for the module.
+- API : Http handlers and helpers for the module, for handling REST API.
-- Http : Http handler functions for each modules which process the request and response
+- Web : Http handlers and helpers for the module, for handling Web UI.

-The core package must not import other packages but can be a dependency for other segments of the app.
-Service, Storage, and Http packages shouldn't directly import each other; they connect through dependency injection at the routing level.
+- Serr : Errors for the module.

+Each segment should be mutually exclusive of each other, The dependencies should never cross the segment boundaries.
+Each segment is injected (dependancy injection) at routes.go setup file in the module.

 Then, the server level concerns such as routing, middleware, and infrastructure are separated from the core logic.

 ### Internals

-The internals directory contains the application logic and http , organized into various segments:
+The internals directory contains the modules, and their Implementation for each segment.
+The modules are separated into different directories:
-- Entity & Errors
-- Http Handlers & Helpers
-- Service
-- Storage

 Structure:

-- `internals/core`
+Module: `internals/<module-name>`

-  - `/entity` - Primary data structures and interfaces for each modules.
+- `domain` - Core data structures and interfaces for the module.
-  - `/serr`  - Server specific errors for each modules.
+- `serr`  - Server specific errors for each modules.
-- `internals/http`
+- `api` - Http handlers and helpers for the module, for handling REST API.
   - `/handler` - Http handler functions for each modules which process the request and response.
-Implements the interfaces defined in `internals/core/entity` for each modules.
+Implements the interfaces defined in `domain` for each modules.
-  - `/helpers` - Helper functions for http handlers, for each modules.
   - `/transport` - Data structure and Functions related to http response, for each modules.
+- `web` - Http handlers and helpers for the module, for handling Web UI.
-- `internals/service` - Business logic for each modules.
-Implements the interfaces defined in `internals/core/entity` for each modules.
+- `service` - Business logic for each modules.
+Implements the interfaces defined in `domain` for each modules.
-- `internals/storage`
-  - /`<module-name>Storage` - Storage implementation for each modules, Initialize and implement the storage interface defined in `internals/core/entity` for each modules.
+- `storage` - Storage implementation for each modules.
+Implements the interfaces defined in `domain` for each modules.
+- `routes.go` - Setup file for each modules, where the dependencies are injected (dependancy injection) for each modules.

 ---